 Skip to main content

-Radiation Therapy for Pancreatic Neuroendocrine Tumor
+Radiation Therapy for Pancreatic Neuroendocrine Tumors (pNET)

 Radiation therapy uses high-energy rays (such as x-rays) or radioactive particles to kill cancer cells.

-External beam radiation therapy
+External beam radiation therapy for pNETs

 Before your treatment starts, the radiation team will determine the correct angles for aiming the radiation beams and the proper dose of radiation.
-The treatment is much like getting an x-ray, but the radiation is stronger.
+This treatment is much like getting an x-ray, but the radiation is stronger.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.
 Most often, radiation treatments are given 5 days a week for several weeks, but this can vary based on the reason it’s being given.

 Some common side effects of radiation therapy include: